Origins of Scientific Rebellion

 We see how the long-lasting effects of colonization, slavery and segregation have become so ingrained in our institutions, that even today we still struggle to excise it from our systems and culture.
 We see it in the generational indoctrination that persists like an undetected virus, replacing learning and reason with a preconceived, insidious narrative.
 We see how easily wealth and power can influence legislation and policy at every level of government, from school boards to the halls of congress, all the way to the Supreme Court.
 We see how that same wealth and power can be used to convince voters of even the most logic-defying conspiracy theories and big lies.

+The Scientific Revolution gave humanity the tools to challenge the manufactured certainty so often used to oppress and control the population.
 It’s time we pick up where the Scientific Revolution fell short and recommit ourselves to finishing the job.
-It’s time we take direct, non-violent action to ensure all our laws and public policies are based on logic and reason, and not religious doctrine or the whims of oligarchs and would-be kings.
+It’s time we take direct, non-violent action to ensure all our laws and public policies are based on facts and evidence.

 Are you ready?

 This is Peter Tchoryk.
+Welcome, to the Rebellion.